Yard work: a Zen-like weed-pulling session or sweaty nightmare?

 Here, homeowners from both sides of the picket fence give their two cents to help you make up your own mind.

 Related: Season-by-Season Lawn Care Guide

 Going Michelangelo on your hedges can result in an end product more akin to Picasso.
-One such mishap convinced Alvarez to turn trimming duties over to the pros.
+One such mishap convinced Olga Alvarez of Elmwood Park, N.J., to turn trimming duties over to the pros.

 “We have a few evergreen bushes in the front of the house that are shaped in a curly design,” she says.
 “When my husband tried to upkeep by doing a trim, he butchered [the] tree.”

-Creepy crawly critters can be a deal breaker for homeowners unaccustomed to close encounters of the slithery kind.
+Critters can be a deal breaker for homeowners unaccustomed to close encounters of the slithery kind.
 Ellen Robinson of Norwood, N.C., is still scarred from an unexpected meeting with a snake that crawled out of a pile of mulch.

 “So needless to say,” Robinson says, “I didn’t put out any more of that mulch.”
 For many homeowners, allowing the pros to deal with such potential surprise appearances is more than enough reason to farm out the task.